Debasish-87/Debasish-87/README.md

 I **design and build** cloud-native **Quality & DevSecOps platforms** → **turning testing, security, and CI/CD signals** into **risk-aware GO / NO-GO release decisions** for **Kubernetes-based systems**.

+I’ve also completed two Cloud DevOps internships at TechEazy Consultant and ElevateLabs, where I worked on secure AWS cloud deployments and building reliable infrastructure using EKS, ECS, EC2, S3, CloudFormation, along with VPN configuration and traffic routing for scalable cloud environments.

 > *Quality is engineered into the platform — not tested at the end of the pipeline.*

 > *I focus on building systems that enforce automated quality and security gates to reduce release risk before production.*